mathieuboudreau/matlab_tests/README.md

 ## Tests

-To run all tests, from MATLAB (assuming you are already in the qMTLab_Tab1s directory), go to the 'test' subfolder
+To run all tests, from MATLAB (assuming you are already in the qMTLab_Tab1s directory), execute the following command.

-`cd test/`

-and execute the following command.

 `result = runtests(pwd, 'Recursively', true)`

 ### Run Test Suite

-During development of new features or bug-fixing, it will be preferable to run a test suite relevant to a specific category.
+During development of new features or bug-fixing, it may be preferable to run a test suite relevant to a specific category.
-To do so, go to the 'test' folder

-`cd test/`

-and run the following command:
+To do so, run the following command:

 `result = runTestSuite('Tag')`

 substituting `Tag` for one of the following test tags.
-If you develop new tests and give it a tag which isn't on this list, please update the README.md file accordingly.

 Test tags: